James Monroe Trotter

 James Monroe Trotter (February 7, 1842 – February 26, 1892) was an American teacher, soldier, employee of the United States Post Office Department, a music historian, and Recorder of Deeds in Washington, D.C.
 Born into slavery in Mississippi, he, his two sisters and their mother Letitia were freed by their master, the child's father, and helped to move to Cincinnati, Ohio.
 He grew up in freedom, attending school and becoming a teacher.

 During the American Civil War, Trotter enlisted in the 55th Massachusetts Volunteer Infantry, the state's second black infantry regiment, and was quickly promoted; he was the second man of color to be promoted to the rank of lieutenant in the U.S. Army.
 After the war, he married and moved with his wife to Boston.
 He was the first man of color hired by the Post Office Department (now the United States Postal Service) there and worked with them for many years.
-He wrote a history of music in the United States which is still in print.
+He wrote a history of music in the United States, which is still in print, Music and Some Highly Musical People, the first comprehensive history of African-American musicians.
 In 1886, he was appointed by the Democratic administration of Grover Cleveland as the Recorder of Deeds in Washington, D.C., the highest federal position available at the time for African Americans.

 His son William Monroe Trotter became a rights activist and was founder and editor of the Boston Guardian, a progressive African American newspaper.
-Among his publications is the Music and Some Highly Musical People, the first comprehensive history of African-American musicians.